chilledgamer1985/Rekthook/README.md

 # Rekthook for Counter-Strike: Global Offensive
 Rekthook an open source cheat for Counter-Strike: Global Offensive game.
 Based on AYYWARE.

+ OFFSETS ARE ALL UPTO DATE AS OF TODAY 30/01/2018

 Features
 rage bot